NERDGarage/makerspace-equipment/lasercutter.md

 ![this is an image](Be_Epic_white_05.png)

+- A bullet list item
+- Second item

+  - A sub item

+- Spacing between items creates separate lists

+- Third item

+1) An enumerated list item

+2) Second item

+   a) Sub item that goes on at length and thus needs
+      to be wrapped.
+Note the indentation that must match the beginning of the text, not the enumerator.

+      i) List items can even include

+         paragraph breaks.

+3) Third item

+#) Another enumerated list item

+#) Second item

 1. Create your design in adobe illustrator (or another design software).
 Note the following defaults for laser cutting and engraving
 a.
 Laser Cutting: Red (RGB: 255, 0, 0) vector lines with a width of 0.001”
 b.
 Laser Engraving: Black (RGB 255, 255, 255) raster images / text / etc